-Caesars unit seeking $3.8 billion cash to exit bankruptcy
+Caesars unit raising $3.8 billion cash to exit bankruptcy

-CHICAGO Caesars Entertainment Corp's (CZR.O) main casino operating unit has begun a process to raise up to $3.8 billion of cash needed to exit a contentious two-year bankruptcy, according to a court filing late Wednesday.
+CHICAGO (Reuters) - Caesars Entertainment Corp's (CZR.O) main casino operating unit has begun a process to raise up to $3.8 billion of cash needed to exit a contentious two-year bankruptcy, according to a court filing on Wednesday.

 After more than a year of legal wrangling, the Caesars subsidiary last month secured support from the vast majority of its creditors for a wide-ranging plan to emerge from bankruptcy early next year.

+Now Caesars Entertainment Operating Co Inc (CEOC) is seeking financing for its reorganization plan, which entails splitting Caesars' main bankrupt unit into a casino operator and real estate investment trust (REIT), both controlled by creditors.

+If the plan wins U.S. Bankruptcy Court approval at a trial set for January, CEOC must have at least $1.8 billion in new financing for the REIT and $1.2 billion for the operating company before the reorganization can become effective.

-Caesars Entertainment Operating Co Inc (CEOC) filed for Chapter 11 protection in January 2015 with $18 billion of debt and allegations by creditors that its parent looted the unit prior to the bankruptcy.
+CEOC filed for Chapter 11 protection in January 2015 with $18 billion of debt and allegations by creditors that its parent looted the unit prior to the bankruptcy.

 The Caesars parent has promised to contribute some $5 billion to CEOC's reorganization plan in exchange for creditors dropping billions of dollars of claims.

+To help fund the plan, Caesars will give creditors stock in a new group it will create by merging with another affiliate, Caesars Acquisition Co (CAC) (CACQ.O), which in July agreed to sell its online games unit for $4.4 billion in cash.

+That money could help fund the new casino operator, Caesars has said.

-CEOC said the financing is a condition to fund creditor recoveries under the plan, "among other things" which it did not specify.
+In its court filing, CEOC said the overall new financing is a condition to fund creditor recoveries under its reorganization plan, as well as other unspecified needs.

-The casino group asked for court approval to retain financial adviser and investment banker Millstein & Co to oversee the process.
+The casino group asked for court approval to retain financial adviser and investment banker Millstein & Co, which has worked closely with CEOC throughout its bankruptcy, to oversee the financing process.

-Millstein, which has advised CEOC throughout its bankruptcy, will assist the company "in obtaining such exit financing in a timely manner and on favorable terms," the company said.

-The motion will go before U.S. Bankruptcy Judge Benjamin Goldgar at a hearing on Nov.
-16.

-(Reporting by Tracy Rucinski; Editing by Bernard Orr)
+Reporting by Tracy Rucinski; Editing by Bernard Orr and Jonathan Oatis